yogalightness/yogalightness.github.io/aboutme.md

 ![Sanga in Nepal with friends](/assets/img/photo1-e1356036990298-300x225.jpg)

-In January 2016 Jane attended the Yoga Development Course http://www.yasodhara.org/study/yoga-development-course/ at Yasodhara Ashram, British Columbia, Canada http://www.yasodhara.org/, and then the Yasodhara Yoga Teacher Certification Course.
+In January 2016 Jane attended the [Yoga Development Course](http://www.yasodhara.org/study/yoga-development-course/) at [Yasodhara Ashram](http://www.yasodhara.org/), British Columbia, Canada, and then the Yasodhara Yoga Teacher Certification Course.
 She will be bringing Yasodhara Yoga to Europe on her return in June 2016, teaching in the UK and the Czech Republic.

 As well as teaching classes, courses and retreats, she also works with private clients on a one to one basis, teaching yoga, pranayama (breathing), meditation, and supports people in healthy eating and lifestyle choices.